jundiya/jundiya/README.md

-## Hi there, my name is Jundiya :wave:
+## Hi there, my name is Jundiya Al Haqiqi:wave:

 ### About me: :dart: